RamaMalladiAWS/aws-hpc-tutorials/content/06-nice-dcv/standalone/08-deploy-ec2.md

 ![NICE DCV EC2Launch](/images/nice-dcv/Launch-EC2-FullInfo.png)

-Next, we will connect to the instance
+Next, we will connect to the instance.